What is a Bachelor of Social Work?

 Remember, there’s no right or wrong degree!
 People choose one or the other depending on their personal capacity and career goals.
 In fact, plenty of Bachelor of Community Welfare graduates go on to do a Master of Social Work later.

 Step into a career that can positively impact so many lives!
-Discover all your options.
+Explore online social work degrees with leading universities.